DronePC/slash-handler/README.md

 ### Basic command handling

+*TypeScript is recommended for using this package, but you can continue with base JavaScript.*

 To start using the command handler, you must create a `CommandHandler` class, and register a `Command` class to it.

 ```typescript